scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 graphics, thus combining aspects of the CLI with the GUI.
-One of the exciting recent developments in scientific Python has been the development of alternative, open source, notebook interfaces for scientific computing and data analysis |---| the Sage and IPython notebooks [Perez12]_.
+One of the exciting recent developments in scientific Python has been the development of alternative, open source, notebook interfaces for scientific computing and data analysis---the Sage and IPython notebooks [Perez12]_.
 Since Python is a more general-purpose language than Mathematica or Maple, the notebook interface could potentially reach a much wider audience.